Social Work (SWK)

 SWK A630 Practice with Individuals 3 Credits

-Provides foundation generalist social work practice knowledge and skills for implementing the planned change process with individuals.
+Provides generalist social work practice knowledge and skills for implementing the planned change process with individuals.
 Utilizes evidence-based practice guided by values, ethics, culture, research, theory, client preferences and the needs of Alaska.

 Prerequisites: SWK A631 with a minimum grade of C or concurrent enrollment.